Cutting-edge information about an alternative to traditional strong opioids!

 Buprenorphine in Medicine (BUPE2021/BUPE2022) is a “virtual resource” that is an extension of Journal of Opioid Management’s Special Issue on Buprenorphine.
 BUPE2022 is a resource for those looking to learn about this interesting molecule and apply it in clinical practice for pain management.

-Presentations will be available through June 30, 2022.
+CMEs ended on June 30, 2022.
+Presentations will be available through December 31, 2022.
+NOTE, you will not be able to claim CMEs but the video education is still worth the price!
 Plus, attendees will receive a copy of our Journal of Opioid Management special issue on Buprenorphine.
 It is part of your registration and available for download immediately after you register.

 Sign up today!
 Take advantage of great content, great presenters, our special issue on buprenorphine and get continuing education credit too!